This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 the geometry of the transformations

-These matrices (as well as the complex numbers) can also be viewed as a special class of transformations of the 2-dimensional plane into itself.
+These matrices (as well as the complex numbers) amounts to a special class of transformations of the 2-dimensional plane into itself.
 This class consists precisely of rotations and isotropic scalings of the plane, excluding other transformations such as non-isotropic deformations, skews, and reflections.
 The image of a triangle under such a transformation is geometrically similar to the original triangle, and its angles appear in the same order.

 This is the linear case of a conformal transformation.
-Here I discuss the connection of conformal tranformations to quaternions.
+Here I discuss the connection of conformal transformations to quaternions.

 The quaternions as matrices